nvdaaddons/DevGuide/readme.md

 ### Example 1: Hear a tone when pressing NVDA+A ###

-Let us start with a simple example: if you press NvDA+A, you would hear a tone for 1 second from any program.
+Let us start with a simple example: if you press NVDA+A, you would hear a tone for 1 second from any program.
 Since we want to use this everywhere, it must be a global plugin.

 First, open your user configuration folder, then open globalPlugins folder.
 Create a new .py file and give it a descriptive name such as example1.py (it is strongly recommended that when you name your global plugin file, give it a short descriptive name).
 Then open the newly created .py file in the word processor.